BenBoZ/benboz.github.io/_posts/blog/2017-02-20-Structured-debugging.md

 * What happens only in the bad/unwanted situation?

 Lets take our example and apply isolation to the inputs of `find_max`.
+Needless to say we should use our _scientific method_ tool and create a hypothesis and a test to try to disprove our hypothesis.

+> Hypothesis: The failure is dependent on the permutation of the input values
-We can take all [permutations](https://en.wikipedia.org/wiki/Permutation) of `3`, `5` and `1` and feed all these values through our `find_max` implementation.
+> Test: Take all [permutations](https://en.wikipedia.org/wiki/Permutation) of `3`, `5` and `1` and feed all these values through our `find_max` implementation.
+>       There will be different results based on the permutation.

-If we place the inputs in an isolation diagram, we can make the following image:
+If we place the inputs in an isolation diagram putting correct results in the green circle and wrong results in the red circle, we can make the following
+image:

 <figure align="center">
 <img src="/images/structured-debugging/IsolationVennDiagramPermutations.svg" alt="image">